Things to Avoid While Purchasing a Home

 Don't get a new career.
 Your recent work history should show stability.
-Finding a new job (particularly one with a bigger paycheck) may not change your ability to qualify for your mortgage loan.
-However, switching jobs during your loan process may affect your approval.
+Getting a new job may not compromise your ability to qualify for a mortgage loan - particularly if you are improving your salary.
+However, switching careers in the middle of the loan process may influence your approval.

 Looking to Buy?